-Gaza City residents set to return as Israel bombs before ceasefire starts
+Gaza City residents return as Israel says ceasefire has started

 Palestine’s Quds News Network reported that Gaza residents who left the Strip from Egypt will be allowed to return home through the Rafah crossing for the first time since October 7, 2023.
 Gaza residents will also be allowed to exit to Egypt.

-Around 600 aid trucks will be allowed to enter Gaza daily, with traffic circulating freely from the south to the north of the Gaza Strip on Salah al-Din and Rashid roads.
+About 600 aid trucks will be allowed to enter Gaza daily, with traffic circulating freely from the south to the north of the Gaza Strip on Salah al-Din and Rashid roads.